Land Stewardship

 This important land acquisition was one of eight projects selected for financial support through the Old Growth Nature Fund, established by the B.C. government and Environment and Climate Change Canada as part of Canada’s commitment to protect 25% of terrestrial areas by 2025.
 Totalling 316 hectares, the eight selected sites are highly biodiverse and protect old-growth and mature (“recruitment old-growth”) forests that provide habitat for many species at risk.

-The GCA would also like to acknowledge the previous owners of the property, Gundy and Andrew Macnab, for their family’s careful stewardship of the land over the past several decades, and for their generous contribution to a land stewardship endowment to ensure management and restoration activities can continue on the property into the foreseeable future.
-The remarkable property had long been identified as a priority for preservation, and discussions with the family regarding acquiring the parcel for conservation began several years ago.
+The GCA would also like to acknowledge the previous owners of the property, Gundy and Andrew MacNab, for their generous contribution to a land stewardship endowment to ensure management and restoration activities can continue on the Talking Trees Nature Reserve into the foreseeable future.
+Long committed to conservation, the MacNabs were closely involved with the grassroots initiative to protect Mount Galiano, and have, along with their family, been careful stewards of the Talking Trees property for over three decades.
+The remarkable Talking Trees property had long been identified as a priority for preservation, and discussions with the family regarding acquiring the parcel for conservation began several years ago.

 GCA Executive Director, Chessi Miltner (left) stands with Julia Greenlaw, daughter of previous owner, beside an old-growth fir